 Key Features

-- Auto-generate MCP servers from REST APIs
+- Generate MCP servers from REST APIs

-- Centralized OAuth 2.1 for all MCP servers
+- Centralized OAuth 2.1 for MCP servers

 - LLM-as-a-Judge policy validation

-- Built on battle-tested Kong platform
+- Built on Kong API gateway infrastructure

 Best For: ML teams already using Kong for API management seeking unified infrastructure.